malejandramunoz/malejandramunoz/README.md

 - 👋 Hi, I’m @malejandramunoz / Maria Alejandra Muñoz V.
 - 👀 I’m interested in cybersecurity, machine learning, IoT, Web Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Requirements and Testing for Software Development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me maria.munoz10@upr.edu

 <!---
 malejandramunoz/malejandramunoz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.